 DIFFER: Diagonal Interventions to Fast-Forward Enhanced Reproductive Health

 The “Diagonal Interventions to Fast Forward Enhanced Reproductive Health” (DIFFER) research project tests the hypothesis that combining vertical Sexual and Reproductive Health (SRH) interventions, such as services targeted to Female Sex Workers (FSW), with horizontal strengthening of health systems for SRH within existing health facilities, is synergistic, feasible, and likely to be more effective and cost-effective than providing them separately.
 In particular, the research activities will build capacity to implement interventions for FSW.
-This multi-country study consists of a consortium of three African, one Indian and two European partners.
+This multi-country study consisted of a consortium of three African, one Indian and two European partners.
 The research activities are being undertaken in the African sites (Durban, South Africa; Mombasa, Kenya; and Tete, Mozambique) and in Mysore India.
 The formative research including a detailed situational and policy analysis informed the development of site and context-specific intervention packages to strengthen SRH services.
-This study is now in the intervention phase and a comprehensive evaluation will follow at the end of 2015.
+This study was completed in 2016, dissemination and publication of results is ongoing.

 The European Union